kick-ban-ignore/Data-Visualisation-Population-vs-Crime-rate-in-German-Cities/README.md

 To do:

 1. find a better way to explain/ show the numbers (legend, subtitles?)
-2. alternative to MapBox (Chloropleth maps?)
+2. alternative to MapBox which works entirely offline and 3rd-party independent (Chloropleth maps?)
+3. merge data sources into one file, for convenience